Moolam Thirunal: Chief reforms

 The Travancore Legislative Council was established in 1888, three years after Moolam Thirunal became Maharajah.
 This was the first Legislative Council for a native state in the history of India.
 It was later succeeded by the Sree Moolam Popular Assembly, the first legislature in Indian history to have elected members.

 In 1886 a proclamation was issued relieving people of the requirement to pay of penalties on documents executed on unstamped government cadjan leaves (paper was not yet in common use in Travancore).
 In 1887, the penalty for non payment of stamp duty was reduced as it was found to be a huge burden.
 The same year, another royal proclamation was passed relinquishing the right of the government in property left by a person under the Marumakkathayam matrilineal system of inheritance when a person died without heirs.
 Likewise under the then system, when a tenant of a Jenmi or landlord died heirless, instead of the land passing in entirety to the landlord, it passed with sovereign right to the government who auctioned it later.
 This was abolished.

 In 1888 the Anchal post system was improved with stamps of new values introduced.
 Moolam Thirunal's reign also saw major changes in the transport sector in Travancore.
 The first bus services began in 1908 on two routes starting from Trivandrum.
 The first bus on the Trivandrum-Nagercoil route was started by Arumana Narayanan Thampi, son of Visakham Thirunal while the first bus on the Trivandrum-Kollam route was started by Joseph Augusti Kayalackakom, a textile merchant of Trivandrum.
 Ten years later in 1918, the first train reached Trivandrum as the Chenkotta-Quilon railway was extended to Trivandrum.

 Several other reforms were also brought in by Moolam Thirunal in fields including education, medicine, law and order and the civil service.
 Sanitary departments were opened and female education progressed.
 Changes were brought in the management of prisons and the public works department was reorganised.
 A life insurance system was also introduced by the Maharajah.
 In 1898, in recognition of his accomplishments, the British rewarded Moolam Thirunal with the grant of a personal salute of 21 guns.

 In 1886, Thirunal allowed the construction of a paper mill in Punalur to be built by T.J.
 Cameroon.
 Upon completion, it became India's oldest paper mill.
 By the time of Raja's demise, the India Security Press had been a customer for the mill.

 Dewans

-All through the reign of Maharajah Sir Rama Varma he was assisted by able men as Diwans or Prime Ministers.
+All through the reign of Maharajah Sir Rama Varma, he was assisted by advisors as Diwans or Prime Ministers.
 These most illustrious personalities included: